Skip to main content Skip to footer

 Course Overview

 How many times have you walked along a cobbled beach or a rocky ledge along the North Shore and wondered, “What’s this rock?
 Where did it come from?
 Why is it here?”
-Lace up some sturdy footwear and head into the field to be immersed in the fascinating geology of the southern part of Minnesota's North Shore with UMD emeritus geology professor Jim Miller.
-This is a newly added third part of the “What's This Rock?” series* that will focus on “reading the rocks” between Silver Bay and Two Harbors.
+Lace up some sturdy footwear and head into the field to be immersed in the fascinating geology of the southern part of Minnesota's North Shore with University of Minnesota Duluth emeritus geology professor Jim Miller.
+This is a third part of the “What's This Rock?” series* that will focus on “reading the rocks” between Silver Bay and Two Harbors.
 Like the other What's This Rock courses, the geology of this area tells the 1.1 billion-year-old story of fire and ice that created the Lake Superior basin.
-An introductory lecture on Friday evening (at Tettegouche State Park Visitor Center) will introduce you to basic geologic terms and principles that will help us interpret the geologic story of the area.
+An introductory lecture on Friday evening (at the Tettegouche State Park Visitor Center) will introduce you to basic geologic terms and principles that will help us interpret the geologic story of the area.
 On Saturday, we will visit various rock exposures between Two Harbors and Silver Bay that illustrate the story of lava eruptions that spilled across a vast barren landscape over one billion years ago.
 We will also investigate sediments and landforms formed by enormous continental glaciers that carved out the Lake Superior basin over the past two million years.
 On Sunday morning, we hike around Tettegouche State Park and examine its diverse geology.
-Students ages 8-15 are welcome to enroll with an adult (call for a 25% intergenerational discount); ages 16 and up can enroll on their own.
+Students aged 16+ may register for this course independently. *The three courses in the "What's This Rock?" series do not need to be taken sequentially nor are they prerequisites to each other.
+Students aged 8-15 may register with a full-paying adult.
+The youth student will receive a 25% intergenerational discount; call to register.

 Required Tools